DataDog/hiring-engineers/answers.md

 ## Collecting APM Data
-I spun up a simple Flask application on my machine and installed ddtrace for Python.
-After enabling the app analytics in my Flask app, I was able to begin using Datadog's APM solution and posting traces.
+I spun up a simple [Flask application](https://github.com/kmglassman/hiring-engineers/blob/kmglassman-answers-test/scripts/my_flask_app.py) on my machine and installed ddtrace for Python.
+After enabling app analytics for the application, I was able to begin using Datadog's APM solution and posting traces.
 Some features of my application:
-* I configured the application to silently fail upon entry 1 in 10 times.
+* I configured the application to randomly fail upon entry 1 in 10 times and exit.
-* I added a user page that validates a userID and fails on a ValueError if the userID is invalid, yielding a 500 error on the application.
+* I added a user page that validates userID and fails on a ValueError if the userID is invalid, yielding a 500 error on the application.

 I was now gathering meaningful analytics on my application in the Datadog APM solution.
 Here are some APM and infrastructure metrics I gathered and compiled in a dashboard:
 * A sum of the number of hits and errors to my application.
-* A breakdown of the error count by error code - 500 Internal Server Error, or SystemExit Exception.
+* A breakdown of the error count by error type - 500 Internal Server Error, or SystemExit Exception.
-* Latency on my application.
+* Latency on my application, in milliseconds.
 * The percent of time my machine's CPU spent running the kernel, with a warning marker at 10%.
-* My machine's memory availabile, and the amount physical RAM used as shared memory, in MiB.
+* My machine's memory availabile, and the amount physical RAM used as shared memory, in mebibytes.

-Here is my custom dashboard showing each of these metrics:
+Here is [my custom dashboard](https://app.datadoghq.com/dashboard/uex-3bk-mzq/) showing each of these metrics:

 ![APM Infra Dashboard](screenshots/apm_infrastructure_timeboard.png)